leuchtturm-dev/idiom/README.md

 ## Configuration

-The default locale and fallback can be set in `config.exs`:
+The default locale, fallback and namespace can be set in `config.exs`:

 ```
 config :idiom,
     default_locale: "fr",
-    default_fallback: "en"
+    default_fallback: "en",
+    default_namespace: "translations"
 ```

 These defaults will be used when the option isn't passed to either `t` itself or set in the process dictionary.